 Being a product manager is a lot like being a circus ringmaster.
-While the engineers are performing acrobatics, and the designers are walking the tightrope – it is a product manager’s job to link all the acts together, to guide the audience through the show, and to ultimately deliver an exciting and cohesive piece.
+While the engineers are performing acrobatics and the designers are walking the tightrope – it is a product manager’s job to link all the acts together, guide the audience through the show, and ultimately deliver an exciting and cohesive piece.

 Ready?
 Let’s dive in!

-A lot of things have changed in 2020.
-Well apart from the obvious pandemic, the way we work has changed dramatically.
+A lot of things changed in 2020.
+Well, apart from the obvious pandemic, the way we work has changed dramatically.

-The markets have changed and the product managers have to adapt quickly in order to cope with the volatile changes.
+The markets have changed, and the product managers have to adapt quickly to cope with the volatile changes.

 In this book, the founders of Basecamp are providing a complete overview of remote work’s challenges and how to overcome them.